Qucs/qucs-help/source/BasSim.rst

    :linenos:

 The simulation sequence introduced in the previous sections of the spice4qucs-help text also applies to the Xyce and SPICE OPUS simulators.
-However, the information displayed in the simulation Log is likely to be different for different simulators and indeed operating systems.
+However, the information displayed in the simulation log is likely to be different for different simulators and indeed operating systems.

 After an Ngspice, Xyce or SPICE OPUS simulation has successfully completed close the *External simulation* dialogue by pressing the "Exit" button.
 The simulation data generated by a spice4qucs simulation is available for plotting using the normal Qucs visualisation routines: either drag a diagram icon, or table icon, onto the current